} Interactive Teaching Archives - 東京大学ファカルティ・ディベロップメント | 東大FD | TODAI FD.COM | 東京大学

 A participant conducting a lecture for the microteaching session

-• The lecturer gave a lecture on class design.
-Participants worked on an activity to revise their class design sheets.
+• The instructor gave a lecture on class design.
+Participants worked on an activity to revise their lectures, reviewing the rubric for class design.

-• The lecturer gave a lecture on motivation.
+• The instructor gave a lecture on motivation.
 In the activity “Let’s give advice to a professor,” participants discussed in groups what kind of advice they should give to an instructor about his/her concern.
-Also, in the activity “Refining lectures for microteaching sessions”, they worked on revising their lectures by applying what they had learned in the session.
+Also, they worked on revising their lectures by applying what they had learned in the session in the activity “Refining lectures for microteaching sessions.”

 Group activity on motivation

-Starting with a microteaching session, participants had a busy schedule on DAY 1 with lectures and activities, but they all stayed focused and eagerly worked on every task.
+Participants had a busy schedule on DAY 1, starting with a microteaching session in the morning and lectures and activities in the afternoon, but they all stayed focused and eagerly worked on every task.

 • Click here for the details of DAY 2.